LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

 Matrix-based linear solvers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In the case that a matrix-based linear solver is used, a *modified Newton iteration* is utilized.
-In a modified newton iteration, the matrix :math:`{\mathcal A}` is held fixed for multiple Newton iterations.
+In the case that a matrix-based linear solver is selected, a *modified Newton iteration* is utilized.
+In a modified Newton iteration, the matrix :math:`{\mathcal A}` is held fixed for multiple Newton iterations.
 More precisely, each Newton iteration is computed from the modified equation